abeagomez/Python_Trees_Collection/README.md

 This repository pretends to be a library containing python implementations of trees.
 The complete list of trees we would like to have can be found [here](https://en.wikipedia.org/wiki/List_of_data_structures#Trees).

+## What will you find on this repo?

+So far, we have included the followinf data structures in our collection:
+- Binary Search Tree (BST)
+- AVL Tree
+- B-tree
+- Heap
+- Red Black Tree
+- Segment Tree
+- Interval Tree

 __Feel Free To Colaborate!__ Just keep in mind a few things:

 1- Implementations should be as simple as possible to read and understand for other developers